 It probably got its name, "Watergate cake," from the Watergate break-in scandal of June 17, 1972.
 This easy Watergate cake is made with pistachio pudding mix, whipped topping, and a cake mix.
 Pecans and coconut add flavor and texture to this classic cake.
 7-Up soda is added to the cake instead of water, but you may use club soda, Sprite, or a similar carbonated drink.

-Instead of a white cake mix, the pictured cake was made with a yellow cake mix.
-The cake came out moist and flavorful.
-Toasting the pecans and the garnishing coconut for the topping gave the cake additional coconut flavor and crunch, and added some nice color.
+Instead of a white cake mix, you can also use yellow cake mix and the cake will come out moist and flavorful.
+Toasting the pecans and the garnishing coconut for the topping gives the cake additional coconut flavor and crunch, and adds some nice color.

 Some recipes call for the second 1/2 cup of pecans to be sprinkled over the top of the frosting.
 Feel free to do it that way.
 If you're looking for a coconut cake with a difference, this is a great option.

 - 1 white cake mix (2 layer size)

 - 2 packages (3 ounces each) instant pistachio pudding (divided)